pjlambert/digitization_documents_with_gemini_tutorial/README.md

 ## Notes on data and LFS
 - Large binaries (`*.pdf`, `*.png`, `*.jpg`, `*.jpeg`, `*.tif`, `*.tiff`) are tracked via Git LFS.
-- Ensure you have the right to redistribute any files placed in `raw_data/`.
-If redistribution is restricted, consider excluding such files and adding instructions to acquire them.

 ## License
 MIT — see `LICENSE`.